 7. Facts found: Bare Bottom was clear astern but became overlapped with Aardvark about 10 seconds before the start, and Aardvark (windward) and Bare Bottom (leeward) moved into the position shown at left.
 When the start signal was made, Aardvark asked that Bare Bottom sail proper course and give room since the start signal had been made.
-Bare Bottom refused to move until several seconds had elapsed.
-Aardvark immediately lodged a valid protest under rule 17.1 and rule 18.
+Bare Bottom refused to make any attempt to bear away until about 10 seconds had elapsed.
+Aardvark immediately lodged a valid protest under rule 17 and rule 18.

 .....